Skip to Content

 Interplanting to get rid of Tomato Hornworms

-Interplanting your tomato crops with beneficial companions is a good solution if you wish to eliminate tomato hornworms.
+Interplanting your tomato crops with beneficial companions is a good solution to eliminate tomato hornworms.

 Some plants naturally repel tomato hornworms and will prevent them from laying their eggs on tomato plants.
 Some great crops you can interplant with your tomato plants are basil, wildflowers, dill, chamomile, borage, nasturtiums, etc.